alphan3231/OpenSight/README.md

     -   Press `R` for Rectangle tool.
     -   Press `V` for Select/Edit tool.
     -   Press `H` or Space for Pan tool.
+    -   Press `H` or Space for Pan tool.
 4.  **Auto-Detect**: Click the **✨ Auto Detect** button in the toolbar to let AI start the work for you.
+5.  **Train Model**: Once you have labeled some images, click the **Train Model 🎓** button on the project dashboard.
+    -   The system will train a custom model on your data.
+    -   Subsequent "Auto Detect" requests will use this new, smarter model!

 ## 🤝 Contributing